What to Do When Your NAS QNAP TL-R1620Sdc RAID Array Breaks: Steps for Recovery

 By implementing redundant network connections or link aggregation protocols, NAS QNAP TL-R1620Sdc devices can enhance network reliability, reduce the chances of data loss due to network failures, and ensure continuous access to stored data.

-Although NAS TL-R1620Sdc can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS TL-R1620Sdc can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view